Native Americans in German popular culture: Criticism

 The main criticism of German Hobbyism by Native American journalists and academics argues on the basis of cultural appropriation and misrepresentation of Native American cultures and identities.
 When it comes to the borrowing of American Indian culture, Philip J. Deloria dubs it "playing Indian", which he defines as the adoption or portrayal of being Native by Anglo-American individuals.
 These actions are often motivated by hobby and sometimes financial gain.
 Further, Deloria writes that these individuals and groups who play Indian build a collectivity in their performance of otherness, which in turn defines their own identity through the distinction of playing the national "other".

 Katrin Sieg applies the thoughts and ideas of Deloria to the performance studies field in Germany.
 Her book Ethnic Drag discusses the ways in which Germans have historically dressed up as "othered" peoples, which includes Jews, Native Americans and Turks.
 While the portrayals of Jews and Turks were largely negative stereotypes, the portrayal of Native Americans differed in that they were seen as heroic and noble.

 The first Native American women's theater troupe known as Spiderwoman Theater traveled to Germany and Europe in order to perform a satire of the European and particularly German fascination with Native Americans.
 According to Spiderwoman Theater, it was an act of resistance meant to reclaim their identity as real Native Americans.
 Their show is titled Winnetou's Snake Oil Show from Wigwam City, and parodied Karl May's characters, New Ageism, and individuals who pretend to be Native American.

 In 1982, a Canadian Ojibwe painter Ahmoo Allen Angeconeb visited West Germany where he discovered his paintings were selling better than in Canada, looking for a chance to exhibit his work.
-Angeconeb soon discovered that most Germans were interested in the traditional culture of the Plains Indian peoples and had no interest in the Eastern Woodslands peoples such as the Ojibwe or in the modern First Nations peoples.
-His attempts to argue that there was more to the Indians of North America than the lifestyle of the Plains Indians in the 18th and 19th centuries did not meet with much success as he recalled in an interview: "Actually most of these Indian clubs were interested in Plains Indians.
-So when they found out I was Ojibwe they had no idea who the Ojibwe were.
+Angeconeb soon discovered that most Germans were interested in the traditional culture of the Plains Indian peoples and had no interest in the Eastern Woodslands peoples, such as the Ojibwe, or in the modern First Nations peoples.
+His attempts to argue that there was more to the Indians of North America than the lifestyle of the Plains Indians in the 18^{th} and 19^{th} centuries did not meet with much success, as he recalled in an interview: "Actually, most of these Indian clubs were interested in Plains Indians.
+So, when they found out I was Ojibwe, they had no idea who the Ojibwe were.
 We weren't Plains Indians, so therefore we weren't 'real Indians' [...]. [...]
 And then, they seem to have this romantic view that they didn't want to have altered.
 I was too 'real' an Indian for them.
 They wanted to keep their romantic view; they didn't want to hear about the modern way of living for Ojibwe people here.
 That we lived in wooden-structure homes, that we drove cars".